2 Iranian men face new charges over Atlanta cyberattack

-ATLANTA (AP) — Two Iranian men face new federal charges in a ransomware attack that caused havoc for the city of Atlanta earlier this year.
+ATLANTA (AP) — Two Iranian men already indicted in New Jersey in connection with a broad cybercrime and extortion scheme targeting government agencies, cities and businesses now face new federal charges in Georgia related to a ransomware attack that caused havoc for the city of Atlanta earlier this year.

-Federal prosecutors in Atlanta said the indictment returned Tuesday charges Faramarz Shahi Savandi and Mohammad Mehdi Shah Mansouri with violating the Computer Fraud and Abuse Act.
-The two were already indicted last month in New Jersey in connection with a broad cybercrime and extortion scheme that included the Atlanta cyberattack.
+A federal grand jury in Atlanta returned an indictment Tuesday accusing Faramarz Shahi Savandi and Mohammad Mehdi Shah Mansouri of violating the Computer Fraud and Abuse Act, federal prosecutors said in a news release Wednesday.
+The New Jersey indictment against the pair was filed last month on broad conspiracy charges that included the Atlanta cyberattack.

-The Department of Justice has said the two men remained fugitives and were believed to be in Iran.
-No attorney was listed for them in online court records.
+Byung “BJay” Pak, the U.S. attorney in Atlanta, said in a news release that the Atlanta indictment was sought in coordination with the earlier indictment and seeks to ensure that “those responsible for the attacks face justice here as well.”

-U.S. Attorney Byung “BJay” Pak said in an emailed statement that the Atlanta indictment seeks to ensure that “those responsible for the attacks face justice here as well.”
+The Atlanta indictment accuses the two men of launching a ransomware attack against Atlanta that encrypted vital city computer systems.
+The attack significantly disrupted city operations and caused millions of dollars in losses, prosecutors said.

 Most Read Nation & World Stories